 Health Insurance Coverage

 Although some health insurance companies provide benefits for psychiatric treatment at the Austen Riggs Center, this has become less common as the focus of health insurance for mental health benefits has shifted toward crisis stabilization and minimum length of stay.
-However, nearly half of our patients receive some assistance from insurance to supplement the cost of their stay at Riggs.
+However, about one third of our patients receive some assistance from insurance to supplement the cost of their stay at Riggs.

 Staff members work with patients and families to obtain approval for treatment from insurance companies, but we cannot guarantee the outcome of those efforts.
 Because of our specialty focus, insurance coverage can be more restrictive for services provided by the Austen Riggs Center than for services provided in a general hospital psychiatric unit.
 The individual accepting financial responsibility for a patient’s treatment signs a guarantee of payment and is ultimately responsible for the cost.
 We strongly recommend that individuals contact their insurance carriers to determine potential benefits available for treatment.
 Individuals may wish to become informed about deductibles, co-pays and coverage for room and board, patient care, medications prescribed during your stay and physician and psychotherapy fees.